trufflesecurity/trufflehog/README.md

 # :money_with_wings: TruffleHog Enterprise

 Are you interested in continuously monitoring **Git, Jira, Slack, Confluence, Microsoft Teams, Sharepoint, and more..** for credentials?
 We have an enterprise product that can help!
-Reach out here to learn more at <https://trufflesecurity.com/contact/>
+Learn more at <https://trufflesecurity.com/trufflehog-enterprise>.

 We take the revenue from the enterprise product to fund more awesome open source projects that the whole community can benefit from.